I’ve already got a “Myths” page, but this myth is a biggie, so it gets its own article!

 Argument 1: 300ppi is an out-of-date standard

 That’s fine.
-If 300ppi offends you, use something else.
+If 300ppi offends you, ask your lab if there’s a higher value you can use.
 The key to great sharpening is not what resolution you use, but how consistently you use it.

 Argument 2: The lab’s software can resample better than you

 That might be true, but will your lab’s software sharpen satisfactorily for you afterwards?
 Maybe, maybe not.
 Do your testing and find out.

 This statement always makes it sound as if every second pixel is simply removed, and the remaining ones moved closer together.
 This is not the case, of course.

 All of the pixels are mathematically averaged and merged (using the Interpolation Method) to create a smaller representation of the images in fewer pixels.